Booking Q3 2026 · 2 retainer slots open · Direct or via SI Paris ·Seoul

 Hands-on work in a developer org is non-negotiable.
 The concepts that seem abstract in documentation become concrete when you configure an Identity Resolution ruleset, watch it produce unexpected merges, and have to diagnose why.
 That diagnostic experience is exactly what the scenario questions are testing.

-Trailhead’s Data Cloud learning paths cover the foundational mechanics.
-They’re necessary but not sufficient.
-Supplement with the official exam guide, which specifies the exact domain weightings, and with architecture-focused content that goes beyond feature descriptions into production tradeoffs.
+Trailhead’s Data Cloud learning paths cover the foundational mechanics, but they stop short of the production tradeoffs the scenario questions test.
+Supplement them with the official exam guide, which specifies the exact domain weightings, and with architecture-focused content that goes beyond feature descriptions into those tradeoffs.

 Plan for 6-8 weeks of focused preparation if you have no prior Data Cloud hands-on experience.
 If you’ve worked on a Data Cloud implementation, 3-4 weeks of targeted exam preparation is realistic.
 The gap between “I’ve used Data Cloud” and “I understand why the architecture works this way” is where most experienced practitioners underestimate the exam.